Occala/netcode.notes/SlotSceneSync/README.md

-looking back, the design is more rigid than i'd like, i'd probably approach it differently if i were making it now, but it's still pretty neat i think
+looking back, the overall design is more rigid than i'd like, i'd probably approach it differently if i were making it now, but it's still pretty neat i think